clh910936/slogo/doc/DESIGN_PLAN.md

     /**
      * Part of the UserDefinedCommandView class
-     * updates the user defined variables based on the changed made to the UserDefinedVariables model */ public void updateUserDefinedVariables();
+     * updates the user defined variables based on the changed made to the UserDefinedVariables model
+     * triggered by backend, using a listener event? (maybe need an external component) */ public void updateUserDefinedVariables();